Murtaza-stovewala/Freelance/README.md

 ## 📝 License

-Open-source templates for personal and commercial use.
+Templates for personal and commercial use.

 ---